petermichon/nedward/src/installation.md

 ## About hosting

-If you want the backend to run in the background, use `nohup deno run serve &`.
+If you want the backend to run in the background, use `nohup deno run dev &`.
 Use `pkill deno` to terminate all Deno processes.

 ## Forward port 80 to 8080 & port 443 to 8443